singnet/snet-cli/README.md

 ## Getting Started

-These instructions are for the development and use of the SingularityNET SDK for Python.
+The instruction below describes the installation of the SingularityNET SDK for Python.

 ### Core concepts